Skip to main content

 Multiple field sort

-# Sort by priority (desc) first, then by created_at (asc)
+Sort by priority (descending) first, then by created_at (ascending):

 [{"priority": "desc"}, {"created_at": "asc"}]